almiris/pushdep/README.md

 # PushDep

 *PushDep* is a concurrent executor for hierarchical tasks (tasks that *depend* on other tasks).
-It can also be used as a basic message queue.
+It can also be used as a message queue, a workflow engine or a process manager.

 It has a learning curve of 5 minutes and is up and runnning as soon as you *npm-installed* it in your project.